 2. Get Your Child To Read To You

 Practising at home is essential to help your child become a confident reader.
 That being said, it’s important that you avoid making it into a chore.
 There are some lovely sets of phonics books that are a great starting point for reading at home.
-This set by Julia Donaldson has a range of books for beginner readers and includes a reward chart with stickers to help motivate your child.
+You could consider purchasing a set of books written by Julia Donaldson as they are great for young readers and often come with added extras like stickers or puzzles.

 There are lots of ways you can help your child when out and away from the home.
 For example, you could practice in the car with simple CVC words (Consonant, Vowel, Consonant words, such as Cat, Dog, Bin, Sat, Mat, etc.) by sounding out each letter and asking your child to work out what the word is.
 Games like I Spy will get your child thinking about the sounds that objects around them begin with.
 You can also point to words you see on signs and ask your child to try and work out what they say.